 Causes of Hib infection

 Hib bacteria live in the nose and throat of most healthy people without causing illness.
-There are a number of types of Haemophilus influenzae bacteria and infection with the type b (Hib) bacterium can cause a range of conditions in vulnerable people, some of which are medical emergencies.
+There are several types of Haemophilus influenzae bacteria and infection with the type b (Hib) bacterium can cause a range of conditions in vulnerable people, some of which are medical emergencies.

 Disease caused by Hib is spread mainly through person-to-person contact with infected droplets (coughing or sneezing) or secretions from an infected person's nose and throat.
 The usual time between contact with the bacteria and the development of the illness is around two to four days.
 The person with Hib is infectious for as long as the bacteria stays in the nose or throat.
 Generally 24 to 48 hours of appropriate antibiotic treatment is required to clear the infection.